Ashjha75/MyDocs/src/content/docs/context/files/2technical_details_layer.md

+---
-# 2. Technical Details Layer
+title : 2.
+Technical Details Layer
+---

 This document provides a more detailed breakdown of the technical aspects of the project, expanding on the information in `GEMINI.md`.